josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 If you destroy that, you will end it.

-All that will be left will be its sprout fleets and they will be far fewer in number than the forces under Algo's direction.
+All that will be left will be its sprout fleets and they will be far fewer in number than the forces under Algos' direction.

 I have sent what I can to cut Algos off from your planet and protect it from any stray fleets that may stumble through it.